onnx/onnx-mlir/CONTRIBUTING.md

 ## Building ONNX-MLIR

-Up to date info on how to build the project is located in the top directory [here](README.md).
+Up to date info on how to build the project is located in the top directory [README](README.md).

-Since you are interested in contributing code, you may look [here](docs/Workflow.md) for detailed step by step directives on how to create a fork, compile it, and then push your changes for review.
+Since you are interested in contributing code, you may look in the [Workflow](docs/Workflow.md) for detailed step by step directives on how to create a fork, compile it, and then push your changes for review.

 A comprehensive list of documents is found [here](docs/DocumentList.md).